MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-308.md

 Please include your data sources and URLs
 -->

-As a procurement specialist, use the report to:
+Procurement specialists use the report to:

-* Analyze outstanding purchase orders from vendors - The report provides a concise view of all purchase orders and their line level breakdowns from each vendor.
+* Analyze outstanding purchase orders from vendors.
+The report provides a concise view of all purchase orders and their line level breakdowns from each vendor.
 Use this information to analyze your expected purchase volume grouped by vendor and make informed decisions on managing their purchasing activities.
-* Identify overdue back orders - The report includes information on outstanding receipts and expected receipt dates for each purchase order.
-Use this information to compare overall outstanding receipts with the expected receipt date to highlight any overdue back orders.
-This can help in identifying potential supply chain issues and taking necessary actions to avoid delays in procurement.
+* Identify overdue back orders.
+The report includes information on outstanding receipts and expected receipt dates for each purchase order.
+Use this information to compare overall outstanding receipts with the expected receipt date to highlight overdue back orders.
+This comparison can help identify potential supply chain issues so you can take necessary actions to avoid delays.

-As a procurement manager, use the report to:
+Procurement managers use the report to:

-* Monitor vendor performance - The report provides a complete view of purchase orders and their line level breakdowns from each vendor.
-Procurement managers can use this information to monitor vendor performance and identify any discrepancies in pricing or delivery timelines.
+* Monitor vendor performance.
+The report provides a complete view of purchase orders and their line level breakdowns from each vendor.
+Procurement managers can use this information to monitor vendor performance and identify discrepancies in pricing or delivery timelines.
-* Analyze procurement trends - The report provides a comprehensive view of all purchase orders and their line level breakdowns.
-Procurement managers can use this information to analyze procurement trends, identify patterns, and make informed decisions on optimizing procurement activities.
+* Analyze procurement trends.
+The report provides a comprehensive view of all purchase orders and their line level breakdowns.
+Procurement managers can use this information to analyze procurement trends, identify patterns, and make informed decisions on ways to optimize procurement activities.

 ## Try the report